naveen-hub79/Boardgame/cicd.md

                 sh "mvn test"
             }
         }

-        stage('Scan File System using Trivy') {
+        // trivy need to be installed on jenkins machines and added to path as pre-requisiste stage('Scan File System using Trivy') {
             // This stage scans the file system for vulnerabilities using Trivy. steps {